 Failure is not an option

 In the world of Kobe Bryant, failure was never an option.
 He kept pushing until he won.
-Whenever he lost, he would deal with the emotions, wipe the tears, analyze what went on and fix it.
+Whenever they lost, he would deal with the emotions, wipe the tears, analyze what went on, and fix it.

-Kobe Bryant grew up in Italy where his dad played basketball.
-Since soccer is the big sport there, he didn’t have much opportunity to play basketball like he wanted to.
-When he moved to the US, he wasn’t caught up with the slang.
-Terms used on the basketball court like “why you sweatin’ me” were foreign to him.
+Growing up in Italy, he didn’t get much opportunity to play basketball.
+After all, soccer is the popular sport there.
+Later his family moved back to the U.S. where he had a hard time fitting in.
+Terms like “why you sweatin’ me” were foreign to him.
 Not being able to fit in could’ve been an opportunity for him to quit playing ball, but quitting was not a part of who he was.
+Kobe used the discomfort as ammo to be better on the court.

 Strive to be the best